 Original video comes from AWS “My Architect”, it introduce how slack to build their service on top of AWS.

-This video is very easy to understand within 5 minutes, it make me to think about - Could we use this video to inference how to build slack-like service from scratch?
+This video is very easy to understand within 5 minutes, it make me to think about - Could we use this video to think about how to build slack-like service from scratch?

 Slack is a “online messaging service”, so if we want to build something like slack.
 Your choice might be